Berengar I of Italy: Emperor, 915–924

 By 915, Berengar's elder daughter, Bertha, was abbess of Santa Giulia in Brescia, where her aunt had once been a nun.
 In that year, the following year, and in 917, Berengar endowed her monastery with three privileges to build or man fortifications.
 His younger daughter, Gisela of Friuli, had married Adalbert I of Ivrea as early as 898 (and no later than 910), but this failed to spark an alliance with the Anscarids.
 She was dead by 913, when Adalbert remarried.
 Adalbert was one of Berengar's earliest internal enemies after the defeat of Louis of Provence.
 He called on Hugh of Arles between 917 and 920 to take the Iron Crown.
 Hugh did invade Italy, with his brother Boso, and advanced as far as Pavia, where Berengar starved them into submission, but allowed them to pass out of Italy freely.

-Dissatisfied with the emperor, who had ceased his policy of grants and family alliances in favour of paying Magyar mercenaries, several Italian nobles – led by Adalbert and many of the bishops – invited Rudolph II of Upper Burgundy to take the Italian throne in 921.
+Dissatisfied with the emperor, who had ceased his policy of grants and family alliances in favour of paying Magyar mercenaries, several Italian nobles—led by Adalbert and many of the bishops—invited Rudolph II of Upper Burgundy to take the Italian throne in 921.
 Moreover, his own grandson, Berengar of Ivrea (who would rule as Berengar II of Italy from 950), rose up against him, incited by Rudolph.
 Berengar retreated to Verona and had to watch sidelined as the Magyars pillaged the country.
 John, Bishop of Pavia, surrendered his city to Rudolph in 922 and it was sacked by the Magyars in 924.
-On 29 July 923, the forces of Rudolph, Adalbert, and Berengar of Ivrea met those of Berengar and defeated him in the Battle of Fiorenzuola, near Piacenza.
+On 29 July 923, the forces of Rudolph, Adalbert and Berengar of Ivrea met those of Berengar and defeated him in the Battle of Fiorenzuola, near Piacenza.
 The battle was decisive and Berengar was de facto dethroned and replaced by Rudolf.
 Berengar was soon after murdered at Verona by one of his own men, possibly at Rudolph's instigation.
 He left no sons, only two daughters, Bertha and Gisela.

 Berengar has been accused of having "faced [the] difficulties [of his reign] with particular incompetence," having "never once won a pitched battle against his rivals," and being "not recorded as having ever won a battle" in "forty years of campaigning."
 Particularly, he has been seen as alienating public lands and districtus (defence command) to private holders, especially bishops, though this is disputed.
-Some historians have seen his "private defense initiatives" in a more positive light and have found a coherent policy of gift giving.
+Some historians have seen his "private defence initiatives" in a more positive light and have found a coherent policy of gift giving.
 Despite this, his role in inaugurating the incastellamento of the succeeding decades is hardly disputed.